gofynd/fdk-client-javascript/documentation/PLATFORM.md

 | applicationId | string | A `application_id` is a unique identifier for a particular sale channel. |
 | id | string | A `id` is a unique identifier of a collection. |

-Adds items to a collection specified by its `id`.
-See `CollectionItemRequest` for the list of attributes needed to add items to an collection.
+Update a collection by it's id.
+On successful request, returns the updated collection

 *Success Response:*

-Status object.
-Tells whether the operation was successful.
+The Collection object.
+See example below or refer `UpdateCollectionSchema` for details.

-Schema: `UpdatedResponse`
+Schema: `UpdateCollection`